TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 {% include candid-image.html src="/assets/images/home-assistant/alpha-ess-diagnostic.png" alt="Alpha ESS Diagnostic Sensors" %}

-In theory I can use Home Assistant [templating](https://www.home-assistant.io/docs/configuration/templating/) to retrieve those values and extract the pieces I need.
-In practice that's too much effort for my first attempt at automation.
+In theory, I can use Home Assistant [templating](https://www.home-assistant.io/docs/configuration/templating/) to retrieve those values and extract the pieces I need.
+In practice, that's too much effort for my first attempt at automation.

 For now I'm going to hard code the values to those I currently use.
 I'll figure out a better approach later.

 There's no simple way to force the battery into charge mode.
-The solution I use is to set the charge period to the widest possible range.
-In my case, from 13.15 today through to 13.00 tomorrow.
-Alpha ESS requires start and ends times to be multiples of 15 minutes and can't be equal.
-That leaves a 15 minute range exposed.
-Smart charging typically happens between 19.00 and 08.00, so I put the 15 minute period as far away as possible.
+The solution I use is to set the second charging period to peak hours, 5.30 - 23.30.

 {% include candid-image.html src="/assets/images/home-assistant/charger-automation.png" alt="Octopus Peak Hours Charging Automation" %}

 The automation triggers when the charger turns on, if smart charging is enabled.
 If the conditions are met, five actions are executed one after the other.
-First, the charging settings are changed to enable battery charging and a notification is sent to my phone.
+First, the charging settings are changed to force battery charging and a notification is sent to my phone.

 The magic is in the [wait for triggers](https://www.home-assistant.io/docs/scripts/#wait-for-a-trigger) action.
 We wait until the charger turns off or we reach a time when charging should definitely be over, whichever happens first.
-Then we reset the charging period to the normal off-peak hours and send another notification that it's all over.
+Then we reset the second charging period to 0.00 - 0.00 and send another notification that it's all over.

 I don't have any intuition for how reliable Home Assistant events are, so felt that it was worth putting in the fail safe to stop the automation.

+# Previous Attempts

-I tried a few different approaches initially, but abandoned them as too complicated.
+I tried a few different approaches initially, but had to abandon them when they proved too complicated or too unreliable.

 The first idea was to use the charging schedule that Octopus makes available via it's API.
 The problem is that the schedule changes frequently and the off-peak rates only apply outside off-peak hours if your car manages to charge.
 It was simpler and more reliable to trigger the integration on the car starting to charge.

 I originally set up the automation so that it would only apply for charging sessions outside off-peak hours.
 The problem is that charging sessions don't fall neatly into peak and off-peak.
 You can have a session that starts outside off-peak and finishes inside, or starts during off-peak and finishes outside, or starts outside, runs right through the off-peak hours and finishes outside.
 There were too many special cases to deal with.
 In the end it was simplest to treat all smart charging sessions the same way.

+Finally, I started out trying to do everything using a single charging period.
+The documentation for the Alpha ESS integration appears to say that the second period can't be used.

+> These settings will only use slot 1 for charging and discharging, while you are not able to modify slot 2 from this integration, you are able to view its current settings.

+The problem with that is that Alpha ESS requires start and end times to be multiples of 15 minutes and can't be equal.
+After waking up to an empty battery one morning, I also discovered that the start and end times need to be at least an hour apart or the charging period is considered to be unused.

+In desperation, I tried setting the second charging period and to my surprise it worked.
+I had a look round the source code and realized that the comment only applied to some GUI buttons that I wasn't using.
+The battery charge action does pass both charging periods to the Alpha API.

 # Conclusion

 Well, that was fun.
-Overall, a positive experience.
-I already have ideas for other integrations and automations I could set up.
+On balance, a positive experience.
+I solved my problem and already have ideas for other integrations and automations I could set up.